 Journalists witness the world around them.
 Unlike the average citizen, their work often requires them to be detached from what they see and to report dispassionately on the issues they cover.
 A failure to do so would compromise their role as an independent agent and potentially change the course of a story.
 If journalists are independent vessels meant to convey information, when, if ever, is it appropriate for them to intervene in a story?

-Ethicist Ivor Shapiro, a professor at the Ryerson School of Journalism, says journalists who are contemplating intervening in a story have to make careful decisions in a limited time window.
+Prof. Ivor Shapiro, a journalism ethics expert at Ryerson University, says journalists who are contemplating intervening in a story have to make careful decisions in a limited time window.

 The line between citizen and journalist may not always be clear—and, as Shapiro notes, the Emerson case is an extreme situation.
 “Most journalists, most of the time, find that it is unnecessary for them to change history, that it’s okay for them to report history,” Shapiro says, although he notes that merely reporting on history has the potential to change it.